Course Code: CK101

 - Group 4: French; Sociology

-- Group 5: Economics; English; Greek; An Léann Duchais / Béaloideas / Irish Cultural Studies; Religions and Global Diversity
+- Group 5: Economics; English (Arts); Greek; Béaloideas; Religions and Global Diversity

 - Group 6b**: Celtic Civilisation; Philosophy; Spanish

-In year 2, you continue with two of the four subjects from year 1.
+You will continue with two of the four subjects from Year 1.
 You also have the option of dividing the courses (modules) evenly or taking more courses in one subject and less in the other.

-• Leaving Cert entry requirements: HC3 in two subjects, and passes in four other subjects at H or O level in the Leaving Certificate from Irish, English, another language, and three other subjects recognised for entry purposes.
+2017: H5 in two subjects, and O6/H7 in four other subjects in the Leaving Certificate from Irish, English, another language, and three other subjects recognised for entry purposes.

-• Mature applicants should apply directly through the CAO and must sit the MSAP exam.
-There are 110 places available on this course for mature students.
-There are certain subject requirements before a student can select some subjects in first year, e.g. Leaving Cert standard Irish is needed to study Irish.
+Mature students: Mature applicants should apply directly through the CAO and must sit the MSAP exam.
+There are approx. 75 places available on this course for mature students.
+There are certain subject requirements before a student can select some subjects in Year 1, e.g. Leaving Certificate standard Irish is needed to study Irish.

 This degree will be taught by academic staff members with the assistance of postgraduate doctoral students.